Animation

 Real-time vs. Pre-rendered

 Real-time rendering for animation needs to be done quickly.
 To render an animation at 30 frames per second, each frame must be generated in 33 milliseconds or less.
 In exchange for limiting how much time can be spent rendering each frame, we gain a huge benefit.
-Real-time animation can react to information—including user input—that is not known ahead of time.
+Real-time animation can react to information—like user input—that is not known ahead of time.
 This allows real-time animation to be interactive.

 But pre-rendering provides its own huge benefit.
-Limiting the time spent rendering each frame often means compromising on the quality or complexity of the animation.
-When creating a pre-rendered animation, one can take as long as necessary to create each frame, allowing for high complexity and quality.
+Limiting the time spent rendering each frame often means compromising the quality or complexity of the animation.
+When creating a pre-rendered animation, rendering can take as long as necessary to create each frame, allowing for high complexity and quality.
 Individual frames in high-end animated films often take hours or even days to render, but they look better as a result.

 Frames Per Second

-Time keeping is essential to generating animation.
+Timekeeping is essential to generating animation.
 Time is the foundation for sequencing, pace, rhythm, and speed.
 Choosing an appropriate method for keeping time is an important step to getting the results you want.

 The Simple Approach

-A common and simple approach to keeping time is to first set the frame rate, and then count the frames.
+A common and simple (but imperfect) approach to keeping time is to first set the frame rate, and then count the frames.
 In p5.js you can set the framerate with frameRate(fps) and get the current frame number from frameCount.

 This example draws a metronome that swings its pendulum once every second.
 The metronome() function draws the metronome.
 It takes a parameter called pendulumAngle which controls the position instead.
 The calling code is responsible for controlling how fast the arm swings.
 Lines 10 and 11 do this work.